Vinegar for blood sugar, cholesterol & weight loss?

 Health benefits

-What’s going on?
-Vinegar contains organic acids, especially acetic acid, and small amounts of polyphenols, which can possibly:
+Vinegar contains organic acids, especially acetic acid, and small amounts of polyphenols, which could help:

 • Slow gastric emptying, making you feel fuller during meals and lowering your appetite.